Metastasis: Organ-specific targets

 Main sites of metastases for some common cancer types.
 Primary cancers are denoted by "...cancer" and their main metastasis sites are denoted by "...metastases".

 There is a propensity for certain tumors to seed in particular organs.
 This was first discussed as the seed and soil theory by Stephen Paget in 1889.
 The propensity for a metastatic cell to spread to a particular organ is termed 'organotropism'.
 For example, prostate cancer usually metastasizes to the bones.
 In a similar manner, colon cancer has a tendency to metastasize to the liver.
 Stomach cancer often metastasises to the ovary in women, when it is called a Krukenberg tumor.

 According to the seed and soil theory, it is difficult for cancer cells to survive outside their region of origin, so in order to metastasize they must find a location with similar characteristics.
 For example, breast tumor cells, which gather calcium ions from breast milk, metastasize to bone tissue, where they can gather calcium ions from bone.
-Malignant melanoma spreads to the brain, presumably because neural tissue and melanocytes arise from the same cell line in the embryo.
+Melanoma spreads to the brain, presumably because neural tissue and melanocytes arise from the same cell line in the embryo.

 In 1928, James Ewing challenged the seed and soil theory, and proposed that metastasis occurs purely by anatomic and mechanical routes.
 This hypothesis has been recently utilized to suggest several hypotheses about the life cycle of circulating tumor cells (CTCs) and to postulate that the patterns of spread could be better understood through a 'filter and flow' perspective.
 However, contemporary evidences indicate that the primary tumour may dictate organotropic metastases by inducing the formation of pre-metastatic niches at distant sites, where incoming metastatic cells may engraft and colonise.
 Specifically, exosome vesicles secreted by tumours have been shown to home to pre-metastatic sites, where they activate pro-metastatic processes such as angiogenesis and modify the immune contexture, so as to foster a favourable microenvironment for secondary tumour growth.